sthierolf/network-automation-scripts/README.md

-# netbox-custom-links
+# network-automation-scripts
-Examples for "Custom Links" in Netbox to other applications by API calls and some other Automation/Python scripts
+Repo with my Network Automation and/or Python scripts, Examples for "Custom Links" in Netbox to other applications by API calls, and so on.

 # Code and details